pucheng-tan/WordFlow-wiki/Requirements-Research/APIs.md

 print(rw.generate()) # doesn't generate actual words but letter combinations

-Could be used when helping users type certain letter combinations that they're weak at
+Maybe could be used when helping users type certain letter combinations that they're weak at

 ### Song Lyrics: